jenna-tb-ekwealor/academic-kickstart/content/projects/uvchamber/index.md

 ---
-title: The combined effects of UV and desiccation on <i>Syntrichia</i>
+title: The combined effects of UV and desiccation on Syntrichia
 summary: Transcriptomics & metabolomics of combined desiccation and UV stress on two species
 tags:
 - Bioinformatics